law-firm-seo

 Pro tip: Use your primary office address.
 Google requires a physical location where you meet clients-P.O. boxes don’t qualify.

-Choosing the Right Categories
+Choosing the Right Google Business Profile Categories

 Your primary category is the most important ranking factor you control.
 For law firms, common categories include: